saturneric/GpgFrontend-Manual/src/content/docs/extra/dependencies.md

 the respective project homepages.

 Note: As of v2.1.9, GpgFrontend no longer uses the QtAES library.
-All cryptographic operations—including AES encryption/decryption—are now performed using OpenSSL, with AES-GCM as the default and only mode.
+All cryptographic operations (mainly used for the Application itself) are now performed using OpenSSL, with AES-GCM as the default and only mode.

 ## Common